Teikyo Lab.

 Results of visualization of strawberry anthocyanins

-"If we can identify the location and amount of nutritional and functional ingredients in foods, we will be able to efficiently ingest only those parts.
-On the other hand, there are substances that are harmful to humans, such as mold poisons in grains.
-It is possible to analyze food safety and quality, such as by identifying a location and providing safe food with only that part removed. "(Associate Professor Enomoto)
+"If we can pinpoint the location and amount of nutritional and functional components in food, we can efficiently consume only those parts.
+At the same time, it is possible to analyze food safety and quality, such as pinpointing the location of substances harmful to humans, such as mycotoxins, in grains, and providing safe food with only those parts removed," says Associate Professor Enomoto.

 From visualization of functional components for each tissue